QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ### ID and Listeners

 Sometimes you will give IDs to your components.
-It means that you need it in
-the ``Controller.java``, check the attributes with ``@FXML`` to know the type/attributes needing an ID.
+It means that you need it in the ``Controller.java``, check the attributes with ``@FXML`` to know the type/attributes needing an ID.
 On IntelliJ, if a @FXML attribute is properly "linked", you will have an orange symbol on the left column, so you easily know if you did something wrong.

 To set an ID or a listener, click on the component and go to the code section.
-Listeners are methods of the controller generally starting with ``on...``.
+Listeners are methods of the controller, generally starting with ``on...``.
 You can set in the code menu what method should be called if an event happens. `onAction` is the name of the event when a button is clicked/pressed.

 ### Context Menu

 It's a popup shown when using left-click.
 You must add one on the list view of users.
 But on Windows, your scene builder may crash, so you need to create the menu somewhere else then copy and paste the code inside your context menu directly in the fxml.

 ### Tooltip